ANZ debt consolidation using a balance transfer or personal loan

 If you're struggling to repay a high-interest debt (or multiple debts), debt consolidation could be the key to paying your balance down without the burden of large interest rates.
 Most banks offer promotional balance transfers and low rate personal loans, giving Australians plenty of debt consolidation options.
 This guide, however, will focus on the alternatives offered by ANZ.
-Read on to compare the debt consolidation options offered by ANZ and weigh up whether they're right for you.
+Read on to compare the ANZ Debt Consolidation Balance Transfer and ANZ Personal Loan, and see which debt consolidation option could better suit you.

 If you wish to turn to ANZ for debt consolidation, you can choose between getting a personal loan or a credit card with a balance transfer offer.
 Details of these options are as follows:

 - Personal loan